liferay/liferay-docs/develop/tutorials/articles/120-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder.markdown

 to attributes of a Java object.
 To add attributes for your entity, you need to drill down to its columns in the Overview mode outline of the `service.xml` file.
 From the outline, expand the *Entities* node and expand an entity node.
 Then select the *Columns* node.
-Liferay IDE displays a table of the entity's columns.
+Liferay @ide@ displays a table of the entity's columns.

 Service Builder creates a database field for each column you add to the